MattiaC46/proxmox-lab/README.md

-# 🧠 Homelab Infrastructure Projects
+# 🧠 PROXMOX VE Infrastructure Projects

 This repository provides an overview of my hands-on homelab projects focused on system administration, networking, virtualization, and backup strategies.